Illinois Sports Betting – How To Bet On Sports Legally In IL in 2023

 Where Can I Bet On Sports In Illinois?

 - Online sportsbooks operating offshore legally have their doors open to IL residents 24/7.
-In addition, the state is very close to authorizing state-regulated betting options for brick and mortar, online and mobile sportsbook gambling pending the governor's signature.
+Illinois has authorized state-regulated betting options for brick-and-mortar, online, and mobile sportsbook gambling.

 Sports Betting In Chicago, IL

 There are no team restrictions when placing bets through online offshore sportsbooks.
-From what we can tell, the state-regulated sportsbooks will not be able to accept bets placed on college teams.
+From passed legislation regarding IL sports betting, the state-regulated sportsbooks will not be able to accept bets placed on IL-based college teams.

-The sports betting bill that is awaiting the governor's signature right now establishes a legal minimum sports betting age of 21.
-This does conflict with the policies at most reputable online sportsbooks accepting bettors at age 18.
+The sports betting bill that received the governor's signature establishes a legal minimum sports betting age of 21.
+This does conflict with the policies at most reputable offshore online sportsbooks accepting bettors at age 18.
 The sports betting sites listed on this page expect individuals to be aware of and compliant with their state's gambling age regulations.